wintercms/docs/plugin-registration.md

 <a name="elevated-plugin"></a>
 ## Elevated permissions

 By default plugins are restricted from accessing certain areas of the system.
-This is to prevent critical errors that may lock an administrator out from the back-end.
+This is to prevent critical errors that may lock an administrator out from the backend.
 When these areas are accessed without elevated permissions, the `boot` and `register` [initialization methods](#routing-initialization) for the plugin will not fire.

 Request | Description
 ------------- | -------------